NerdyGamers/Streamly/README.md

 - Script Snippet Wizardry 🧙‍♂️: The assistant conjures up ready-to-use ServUO script snippets.
 This magic helps both newcomers and seasoned shard admins speed up their development.

-- Update Oracle 📜: Always in the loop, the assistant taps into the latest happenings of the ServUO and Ultima Online worlds.
+- Update Oracle 📜: Always in the loop, the assistant automatically pulls the latest publishes and news directly from official ServUO and Ultima Online sources.
 Whether it's a fresh publish or a minor tweak, it's your go-to source for the most recent and relevant information.

 - A Personal Touch 🎨: Decked out with custom CSS and the potential for further personalization, the assistant's UI/UX shines, offering a user experience that's both engaging and aesthetically pleasing.